SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 These sub-chunks are optional.

 - The sm32 sub-chunk contains the least significant byte, and the sm24 sub-chunk contains the next least significant byte after sm32.
-- Each sub-chunk is exactly half the size of the smpl sub-chunk.
+- Each sub-chunk is exactly half the size of the smpl sub-chunk for uncompressed SFe files.
+This may not apply when Werner SF3 is in use.
 - For every two bytes in the smpl sub-chunk, there is one byte in these sub-chunks.
+- Werner SF3, and therefore all versions of SFe32, is limited to 16-bit samples.

 ![6.2a_1.png](../_resources/6.2a_1.png)